Pic.jpeg

 Outstanding Member Involvement Award

-Reading over what my close friend Amber said when she introduced me for the award makes me realize that the “involvement” recognized by this award truly went beyond the fraternity itself — it celebrated making a difference across the broader community.
+Hearing what my close friend Amber said when she introduced me made me realize that the “involvement” this award recognized went far beyond the fraternity itself — it reflected the impact of showing up for the broader community.

 Amber shared: